 - living environment for humans and the complex of animal and plant species;

-- reservoir of genetic informati;0p-0p;on;
+- reservoir of genetic information;

 - producer of biomass, fuel and minerals;

 - regulator and stabilizer of the biosphere.

 The need to conserve biodiversity and its attributes means that forest harvesting should not significantly change the different ecosystems encountered.
 Measures need to be taken to conserve and protect threatened species.
 Hunting and the extraction of forest products need to comply with legislation and international agreements.